subraatakumar/React-Native-Interview-Questions/answers/flatlist.md

 "When displaying a list of items in React Native, there are several key considerations to keep in mind regarding component selection and performance optimization.

 First, you need to evaluate the size and nature of your data set.
 For small or static lists, you might use a `ScrollView`, which renders all items at once.
-However, for larger or dynamic lists, it's best to use components like `FlatList` or `SectionList` because they support virtualization—only the visible items are rendered, which greatly improves performance.
+However, for larger or dynamic lists, it's best to use components like `FlatList` because it support virtualization—only the visible items + 2 are rendered, which greatly improves performance.

 Next, consider the following performance optimizations when using `FlatList` or `SectionList`: